ruanti2018-1/zy1-monogame/report.md

 At the beginning, you have to set the environment before starting your code-writing.
 After deciding your platforms and IDE, you can choose to download Monogame.
 Then, it will be convenient to develop your own projects with the help of MonoGame website:@www.monogame.net/about/

 ### Standardization of design

 Since Monogame 	is	an	open	source	platform,	everyone	is	free	to	contribute	to	the	repository	on GitHub.
 Seeing	as	multiple	contributors	are	influencing	Monogame,	the	core	developers	have standardised	aspects	of	the	design	of	the	system	to	make	it	as	maintainable,	reliable	and technically	cohesive	as	possible.

+A group of hundreds of volunteers have helped build MonoGame since 2009.
+To organize these efforts the MonoGame Team has written a simple guide to help you, they are discussed in the [CONTRIBUTING.MD](https://github.com/MonoGame/MonoGame/blob/develop/CONTRIBUTING.md)file:

+#### How To Contribute

+MonoGame has a `master` branch for stable releases and a `develop` branch for daily development.
+New features and fixes are always submitted to the `develop` branch.

+There are ways to help contributers who want to start the project [Help Wanted tasks](https://github.com/mono/MonoGame/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22).
+Monogame team is supposed to know if you plan to work on an issue so that others are not duplicating work.

+The MonoGame project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
+Developers should learn and be familiar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).

+After developers submit a PR the [MonoGame build server](http://teamcity.monogame.net/?guest=1) will build their changes and verify all tests pass.
+Project maintainers and contributors will review their changes and provide constructive feedback to improve the submission.
+Once satisfied that changes are good for MonoGame the team will merge it.

+#### Quick Guidelines

+Here are a few simple rules and suggestions to remember when contributing to MonoGame.

+* :bangbang: **NEVER** commit code that you didn't personally write.
+* :bangbang: **NEVER** use decompiler tools to steal code and submit them as your own work.
+* :bangbang: **NEVER** decompile XNA assemblies and steal Microsoft's copyrighted code.
+* **PLEASE** try keep your PRs focused on a single topic and of a reasonable size or we may ask you to break it up.
+* **PLEASE** be sure to write simple and descriptive commit messages.
+* **DO NOT** surprise us with new APIs or big new features.
+Open an issue to discuss your ideas first.
+* **DO NOT** reorder type members as it makes it difficult to compare code changes in a PR.
+* **DO** try to follow our [coding style](CODESTYLE.md) for new code.
+* **DO** give priority to the existing style of the file you're changing.
+* **DO** try to add to our [unit tests](Test) when adding new features or fixing bugs.
+* **DO NOT** send PRs for code style changes or make code changes just for the sake of style.
+* **PLEASE** keep a civil and respectful tone when discussing and reviewing contributions.
+* **PLEASE** tell others about MonoGame and your contributions via social media.

+#### Decompiler Tools

+Monogame prohibits tools like dotPeek, ILSpy, JustDecompiler, or .NET Reflector which convert compiled assemblies into readable code.
+It is **NEVER ACCEPTABLE** to decompile copyrighted assemblies and submit that code to the MonoGame project.

+#### Licensing

+The MonoGame project is under the [Microsoft Public License](https://opensource.org/licenses/MS-PL) except for a few portions of the code.
+See the [LICENSE.txt](LICENSE.txt) file for more details.
+Third-party libraries used by MonoGame are under their own licenses.
+Please refer to those libraries for details on the license they use.

 ## Earlier decisions

 Software architecture is a manifestation of the earliest design decisions about a system.
 These early bindings carry enormous weight with respect to the system’s remaining development, its deployment, and its maintenance life.

 As for MonoGame, we attch great significance to its initial intention, "MonoGame Framework simplifies game developing greatly".
 And we surround this idea to simulate the process of making ealier decisions.

 In order to realize the aim, Monogame had better take XNA as cornerstone, which is an renowned open source method.
 XNA is intended for writing once and running everywhere, so just a small piece of code needs to be modified to run across Windows, Mac OS, Linux, Android and IOS.
 What's more, based on XNA, MonaGame isn't depended on specific device, providing support for both usual input device such as mouse and keyboard and unusual ones such as XBox360 and other gamePad.

 ![EarliestDecision](https://github.com/ruanti2018-1/zy1-monogame/blob/master//EarliestDecision.png)

 #### Q&A

 1.Will the system run on one processor or be distributed across multiple processors?
 - The system will across multiple processor.